microsoft/pai/subprojects/GOPATH/src/github.com/microsoft/hivedscheduler/example/feature/README.md

 ## Topology-Aware Intra-VC Scheduling
 ### Description
-Within one VC, HiveD chooses GPUs with nearest topology for one `AffinityGroup` in best effort.
+Within one VC, HiveD chooses nearest GPUs for one `AffinityGroup` in best effort.

 ### Reproduce Steps
 1. Use [hived-config-2](file/hived-config-2.yaml).